Skip to content

 White Tiger 125

 The on and off feeling is really cool, which you experience with the right wind and the right sail size.
 If you hang into the sail and apply pressure to the rear handle, the board releases from the water and can be ridden on the leeward edge like a slalom board.
-If you don't apply any pressure, the board still pulls upwards in a relaxed manner - but it then "lets go" and doesn't force you to maintain full body tension.
-This allows you to take a few calm strokes before setting off on the next speed run.
+If you don't apply any pressure, the board still pulls up in a relaxed manner - but then it "lets go" and doesn't force you to maintain full body tension.
+This allows you to take a few relaxed turns before setting off on the next speed run.

-During development, it also became clear that the 125 is a great board for learning how to power jibe, because the rails forgive mistakes in the power jibe particularly well.
+During development, it also became clear that the 125 is a great board for learning glided jibes in the first place, because the rails forgive mistakes in the power jibe particularly well.

 It is important to mention that the 125's sail range makes it particularly effective at spots with little to medium wind.
 If it does get choppy and you don't happen to have the 115 in the car, the 125 can be transformed into a speed machine in no time with a little tuning, which won't fly away even in the gusts!